 Between 2015-2018, twenty Lake Forest College faculty, working with undergraduate student research assistants, delved into Chicago's forgotten or at-risk history to produce digital projects for the public interest.

-Their work presented here, is supported by an $800,000, four-year grant from The Andrew W. Mellon Foundation to Lake Forest College to involve students and faculty in exploring specific at-risk or forgotten sites in Chicago’s history.
-Through urban archaeological digs, innovative digital humanities projects, and complementary coursework in a wide array of disciplines (including English, History, Art, Music, and others), we're bringing this history to light.
+Their work is supported by an $800,000, four-year grant from The Andrew W. Mellon Foundation to Lake Forest College to involve students and faculty in exploring specific sites in Chicago’s history, through urban archaeological digs, innovative digital humanities projects, and complementary coursework in a wide array of disciplines (including English, History, Art, Music, and others).

-Digital Chicago's projects emerge out of the work of faculty-undergraduate student collaborations that are the highlight of the small liberal arts college experience; find out more about Digital Chicago at Lake Forest College.
+The Digital Chicago website brings this historical research to light, based on faculty-undergraduate student collaborations that are the highlight of the small liberal arts college experience; find out more about Digital Chicago at Lake Forest College.

 Our online exhibits reveal stories about Chicago via maps, timelines, 360° tours, recreated musical history, theatrical history, and others.